'I see a whale'

-In July 1997, Neil announced plans to transform The European into an upmarket magazine.
+In July 1997, Neil announced plans to turn The European into an upmarket magazine.
 The paper was to go tabloid and then become a colour magazine competing with the Economist, Wall Street Journal, International Herald Tribune and Financial Times.
 The first of the tabloid magazines appeared on 16 March 1998.
-However, six months later, the Barclay brothers announced its closure and the last issue was dated 14-20 December.
+However, six months later, the Barclay brothers announced its closure.
+The last issue was dated 14-20 December.

-Yet, it was an new idea that can be traced back at least to 1881.
+Yet, this was not a new idea; it can be traced back at least to 1881.
 Tit-bits from George Newnes rewrote material from many sources, using cheap newsprint and selling in volume.
 This editorial model spawned many imitators.
 In the late 1980s, a contract publishing magazine (possibly for Rank Xerox) culled the best business articles from around the world.

 The success of the Week also led to imitators.
 Among them were a monthly, Cover, launched by Robert Lacey, author of Majesty, the 1977 biography of Queen Elizabeth II, and Sunday Times journalist Danny Danziger.
 Eight investors were reported to have shared the £1.1 million launch costs and 3i later added £500,000.
 Cover was an eclectic mix: 'Are there really people out there interested in everything from East European gun-dogs to Warren Beatty?' asked the Financial Times ('Second-hand browse', 8 September 1997, p23).
 However, other Fleet Street papers noted what was happening and stuck their oars in the water.
 The Editor was a 24-page A4 supplement with the Guardian every Saturday: 'The best of the world's media edited for you'.
 The Independent introduced Monitor, All The News of The World, as a page in its Saturday edition.
 Guardian editor Alan Rusbridger told the Times: 'The Week is such a parasitical form of journalism that the parasite cannot complain if a parasite lands on its back ('If a story is good, it's good enough to tell twice' by Brian MacArthur, Media section, p39).
 However, by mid-1999, Cover was in trouble and sought fresh funding; Lacey pulled out; and the title closed.